 - Gelatin capsules (made of animal bone).
 Cellulose (vegetable fiber) is used for vegetarian capsules.

 - Magnesium stearate (can be made of animal oils or vegetable oils).
-All of the Wellness Resources and other products listed here use vegetarian forms of it.

 - Omega-3 and DHA often come as fish oil, but there are sources using algae or flaxseed oil.